timschmidt/wolfe/README.md

 # Wolfe
 Multimodal semantic file search using Jina Embeddings V4, YAMNet, Qwen2.5 Omni 7B, and Whisper Large V3

 For intelligently investigating your files

 Local only, 100% offline, your data stays on your computer.

+# How it works
+Wolfe uses LibreOffice, ffmpeg, and mupdf to decompose almost any file into streams of audio, text, and images.
+Audio streams are processed through YAMNet to identify audio events and type.
+When speech is detected, an additional processing step through Whisper Large v3 is used to transcribe and optionally translate it to text.
+When music is detected, an additional processing step through Qwen 2.5 Omni 7B is used to characterize and describe the music in text.
+The resulting streams of images and text are passed through Jina Embedding v4 to generate the embeddings stored in the database with file metadata.

+Search text is passed through Jina Embedding v4 to produce an embedding.
+When queried with the search embedding, the database returns the closest matches and their associated metadata.

 ### Supported File Types